Health on my terms

 Sometimes instead of raining, it pours, and is relentless.
 Life with a MTBI and hypothyroid was just like rain.

-I discovered I could use essential oils to get rid of the breast lumps, and was able to avoid the biopsy which made me very happy and grateful.
+I discovered I could use essential oils to get rid of the breast lumps, and was able to avoid the biopsy which made me very happy and grateful on my holistic health journey.
 By now I knew that once I managed to balance my thyroid I would have no more lumps to contend with.
 I continued on figuring it all out for myself by myself.

 It seemed like every time I turned around one of them was trying to kill me.
 So now I had to learn all about UC so I could fix it.
 It took 2 years but I was successful and my scopes are now clean.
 So of course now they say I never had UC as their way of explaining its absence.
 What a joke doctors are.